-This activity is designed to be completed by either an individual working in a selfstudy mode, or as an instructor-led activity within a learning environment.
+This activity is designed to be completed by either an individual working in a self-study mode, or as an instructor-led activity within a learning environment.
 There are various components of this activity which are intended to be navigated as follows.

-- 1. Read Video Vignettes Activity Overall Dynamics to learn the aspects common to all three vignettes relevant to working with military-affiliated individuals. - 2.
+- 1. Read this Introduction completely. - 2.
+Read Video Vignettes Activity Overall Dynamics to learn the aspects common to all three vignettes relevant to working with military-affiliated individuals. - 3.
 Read Overview of Relevant Mental and Sexual Disorders.

-- 3. Then for each video vignette: - " Read the one paragraph film background. - " Watch the video vignette. - " Read the dynamics specific to the vignette to gain additional knowledge about the client and his/her issue now that the video has provided you the basics of the problems faced. - " Reflect on the thought questions and answer each.
-Refer to the Communications Strategies and Intervention Strategies provided as you prepare your answers. - " Review answers to the questions using the suggested answers/feedback provided. - " For additional research information, read Research Behind the Vignette.
+- 4. Then for each video vignette: - ✓ Read the one paragraph film background. - ✓ Watch the video vignette. - ✓ Read the dynamics specific to the vignette to gain additional knowledge about the client and his/her issue now that the video has provided you the basics of the problems faced. - ✓ Reflect on the thought questions and answer each.
+Refer to the Communications Strategies and Intervention Strategies provided as you prepare your answers. - ✓ Review answers to the questions using the suggested answers/feedback provided. - ✓ For additional research information, read Research Behind the Vignette.